The ABC of Digital Food Marketing

-If on the one hand we have restaurateurs who are sceptical about the opportunities of digital food marketing,on the other hand we are witnessing consumer’s evolution, defined by some as “foodie”.
+If on the one hand we have restaurateurs who are sceptical about the opportunities of digital food marketing,on the other hand we are witnessing the evolution of consumers, defined by some as “foodies”.
 We are in the Review Economy age, a type of economy in which a brand’s value is the one that consumers perceive.
 He/she feels to be the main actor, whose opinions and positive or negative reviews play a huge role, and don’t spare anything or anyone!

-Foodie is the typical western consumer who doesn’t eat only to satisfy on of his primary needs, but has a particular interest in food, which, in fact must not only satiate the appetite, but must also indulge the palate, satiate the eyes, while telling a story, transmitting new feelings and emotions.
-Hence, it has to let consumers enjoy an exclusive multi-sensory experience, capable of touching emotional chords.
+The foodie is the typical western consumer who doesn’t eat only to satisfy one of his primary needs, but has a particular interest in food, which, in fact must not only satiate the appetite, but must also indulge the palate, satiate the eyes, while telling a story, transmitting new feelings and emotions.
+Hence, it has to let consumers enjoy an exclusive multi-sensory experience, capable of striking an emotional chord.

-The current consumer has completely changed his habits and needs; according to Audiweb 2017 data the Italian average user spends online 2 hours and 22 minutes, of which 2 hours and 7 minutes on mobile.
+The current consumer has completely changed his habits and needs; according to Audiweb 2017 data the Italian average user spends online 2 hours and 22 minutes online daily, of which 2 hours and 7 minutes are on a mobile.
 It is not a case that the user demands speed, freedom of choice, the possibility to evaluate, read the menu on the website, book the table with a click or order through a food delivery app.

 What is a Digital Food Marketing strategy?

 Coming back to basics, what do we mean by a digital food marketing strategy?
 It is an integrated system of activities, positioning and marketing techniques aimed at:

 - Creating or reinforcing brand reputation;